unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

         **/dev/sdj1** or **/dev/md5**.

-* These file system repair tools can be run against any partition with the appropriate file system, not just unRAID data drives.
-So if the drive you want to check or repair is the Cache drive or any other drive that is not part of the unRAID array, then parity is irrelevant, and you would run the repair tool on the normal partition device symbol, e.g **/dev/sdj1**.
+* These file system repair tools can be run against any partition with the appropriate file system, not just Unraid data drives.
+So if the drive you want to check or repair is the Cache drive or any other drive that is not part of the Unraid array, then parity is irrelevant, and you would run the repair tool on the normal partition device symbol, e.g **/dev/sdj1**.
 The examples in the sections below however will assume the drive is part of the array